← Help center

 On-platform collection only

 Airbnb’s host terms restrict off-platform collection of mandatory or rule-based fees.
-“Just Venmo me” is not a workaround — it is a separate problem class, and one of the more reliable ways to lose a Resolution Center case (and your Superhost status).
+“Just Venmo me” is not a workaround.
+It is a separate problem class, and one of the more reliable ways to lose a Resolution Center case (and your Superhost status).

 The Resolution Center is the on-platform collection mechanism.
 PreArrive produces the evidence file you submit; the actual collection happens on Airbnb’s side, at Airbnb’s discretion, against the payment authorization the guest gave at booking.